mmingay2/tcga_aml/README.md

 ![run app](https://github.com/mmingay2/tcga_aml/blob/master/img/runapp.png "Run App")

 Make sure you have [RStudio](https://rstudio.com/products/rstudio/download/) the proper libraries installed!
-These loaded on lines 1-9 in the `app.R` file.
+These are listed and loaded on lines 1-9 in the `app.R` file.

 For example one could install the package `dplyr` by running `install.packages("dplyr")` in RStudio.